techthiyanes/tutorials-5/t02_Dreambooth/README.md

 Dreambooth is a popular app that lets you fine-tune Stable Diffusion on your own images so you can reference your new concept in Stable Diffusion inferences.
-Hugging Face published a [great tutorial](https://huggingface.co/blog/dreambooth), but it's not easy to set up on your own hardware, so various Colabs are circulating to help people get started.
-We can run way faster on our own GPU, and we don't even need to clone down the repo.
-This tutorial shows how to send a function to your hardware from just a github url pointing to the function!
+Hugging Face published a [great tutorial](https://huggingface.co/blog/dreambooth), but it's never easy to set up on your own hardware, so various Colabs are circulating to help people get started.
+We can run way faster on our own GPU, and we don't even need to clone down the repo!
+This tutorial shows how to send a function to your hardware from just a github url pointing to the function.

 It also shows you basics of the data side of Runhouse, by:
 1) Creating an `rh.folder` with the training images and then sending it to the cluster with `folder.to(my_gpu)`.
 2) Similarly, sending the folder containing the trained model to blob storage.

 This is the tip of the iceberg, and there's much more about data on the way.

 Status: